Software Alternatives, Accelerators & Startups

 Social recommendations and mentions

-Textpattern might be a bit more popular than Sitecake.
-We know about 6 links to it since March 2021 and only 5 links to Sitecake.
+Based on our record, Textpattern should be more popular than Sitecake.
+It has been mentiond 8 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 Sitecake mentions (5)